pedestal/pedestal/samples/fast-pedestal/README.md

  * If you need a `resources` interceptor, use `io.pedestal.http.ring-middlewares.fast-resource`, which optimizes responses based on the HTTP buffer

+## Requirements

+Note that this sample uses features of Oracle's commercial JVM that are not available in the OpenJDK VM.

 ## Configuration

 To configure logging see config/logback.xml.
 By default, the app logs to stdout and logs/.